Nakshatra-14/NutriScan-AI/README.md

-# 🍏 NutriScan AI — Your Intelligent Food Evaluator
+# 🍏 NutriScan AI — Your Intelligent Nutrition at Your Fingertips

 ![NutriScan Logo](assets/logo.png) <!-- Replace with actual logo path -->